domvwt/msc-thesis/thesis/thesis.md

 ## Prior and Related Work

-There are few published studies focusing on the detection of anomalous business ownership structures.
+Few published studies focus on the detection of anomalous business ownership structures.
 We review the most relevant literature below.

 ### Detecting Financial Fraud